Caribbean adventure sailing holiday: Antigua – St Lucia

-This is a sample itinerary for the route between the Caribbean islands of St Lucia and Antigua. if you are sailing from Antigua to St Lucia, please just reverse it!
+This is a sample itinerary for the route between the Caribbean islands of St Lucia and Antigua.
 The wind and weather dictate exactly what happens and when on these adventures (that’s what makes them so special – there is no fixed itinerary).
 We may visit all the islands mentioned or we may miss one out to give us more time to explore elsewhere.
 You the crew will be making the plans!

 Today is all about getting up to speed with the boat.
 Whether you are a complete novice and learning to sail for the first time or a more experienced sailor, everyone benefits from detailed introductions, safety briefings and training sessions.
 You will have two highly qualified instructors to guide you through every aspect that you need to know to have a great sailing holiday.